Service of process: Digital Delivery of Legal Documents

 Digital delivery of legal documents refers to the use of secure electronic channels such as e-mail, dedicated secure web portals, and cryptographically-anchored systems to effect compliant service and receipt of court papers.
 In many jurisdictions, courts now permit parties to consent to electronic delivery in lieu of traditional personal service or mail, provided that the method ensures authentication of the recipient and reliable proof of transmission.
-Typical safeguards include multi-factor identity verification, secure socket layer (SSL) encryption, and automated delivery receipts that log date, time and file integrity.

 Common law systems in the United States

 Personal service of civil documents is often done by sheriff's deputies.

-In most states a person that serves the process simply must be 18 years of age or older and not a party to the litigation.
+According to the Federal Rules of Civil Procedure, a person that serves the process must be 18 years of age or older and not a party to the litigation.

 Most jurisdictions require or permit process to be served by a court official, such as a sheriff, marshal, constable, or bailiff.
 There may be licensing requirements for private process servers, as is the case in New York City, Alaska, Arizona, California, Georgia, Illinois, Montana, Nevada, and Oklahoma.
 Arizona process servers are required to apply for certification with the clerk of the Superior Court in the county in which they reside.
 Non-resident applicants may apply in any county.
 Texas process servers are currently certified by order of the Texas Supreme Court and are regulated through the Process Server Review Board, consisting of members of the industry authorized by the supreme court.

 Other jurisdictions require a court order allowing a private person to serve process.
 Many private investigators perform process serving duties.
 Texas and Florida also have a required training course which must be completed prior to certification.

 An example of such a license would be in Rhode Island, where an applicant must complete 90 days of training with a constable that has 'full powers'.
 Once the 90 days of training is complete, a test is given at the local courthouse from the laws included in the constable manual.
 Once an applicant passed the written exam, one will be scheduled for an oral interview with the disciplinary board.
 If they find the applicant to be competent, they will pass a recommendation to the chief judge who will then swear in one with 'limited power'.
 These constables can only serve within the county they are appointed.
 After one year, a limited power constable can apply for his/her full powers to arrest, evict, and be able to serve statewide.

 In New York State, personal process is required in divorce and similar matrimonial law actions, absent court permission.
 Specific practice is that:

 The defendant must be personally served with the divorce papers, unless the court grants some other means of service.
 Note that there are special requirements for service of process in a divorce action.

 See CPLR 308 and DRL 232.